-The two distinct stages of the camp’s existence can be viewed as being unmistakably different – the ‘operational’ phase from 1936 until 1950 and the ‘memorial’ phase from 1961 until the present day.
+These two distinct stages of the camp’s existence can be viewed as being unmistakably different – what we can term the ‘operational’ phase, from 1936 until 1950, and the ‘memorial’ phase from 1961 until the present day.

 While the operational phase can also be broken down into the time that the site functioned as a Nazi facility and its time as a Soviet run detention centre; it is intriguing to also consider the differences in the location’s character during the East German period (1961-1990) and its present day manifestation (1993-now), as part of this ‘memorial’ phase.

-Re-opening Sachsenhausen as a memorial location enabled the East German government to illuminate, for all to see, the crimes of National Socialism and the horrendous conditions in the camp and treatment of those held prisoner here.
-However, this also allowed the East Germans to frame the narrative of this period to fit their own agenda, with the curation of the facts and artefacts on display a matter of presenting a perspective that fit within the Marxist-Leninist school of thought.
+Re-opening Sachsenhausen as a memorial location enabled the East German government to illuminate, for all to see, the crimes of National Socialism, the horrendous conditions in the camp, and treatment of those held prisoner here.
+However, control of this location also allowed the East Germans to frame the narrative of this period to fit their own agenda, with the curation of the facts and artefacts on display a matter of presenting a perspective that fit within the Marxist-Leninist school of thought.

 The Wikipedia entry dealing with the Sachsenhausen concentration camp alludes to this in two sentences, referring to the establishment of the national memorial in 1961: “The plans involved the removal of most of the original buildings and the construction of an obelisk, statue and meeting area, reflecting the outlook of the East German government of that time.
 The government of East Germany emphasised the suffering of political prisoners over that of the other groups detained at Sachsenhausen.”